 Book: The Economic Theory of Auctions 2000, Paul Klemperer (ed.).

 Understanding Preferences: "Demand Types", and the Existence of Equilibrium with Indivisibilities.
-Current Draft, Elizabeth Baldwin and Paul Klemperer.
+Current Draft 2016 (first draft 2012), Elizabeth Baldwin and Paul Klemperer.

 Equity Recourse Notes: Creating Counter-cyclical Bank Capital.
 Economic Journal, 2015, Jeremy Bulow and Paul Klemperer.
 Supplementary Material.
 CEPR 2014 Discussion Paper version.